 In behavioral analysis, you look at the skills you are asking someone to perform in terms of that they need to Think, Feel and Do in order to be considered skilled or successful.

-Continuing with the shipping example, I will illustrate a quick behavioral analysis on one of the steps – packing the box.
+Continuing with the shipping example, I will illustrate a quick behavioral analysis on one of the steps – Select box and packing materials.

 The physical, hands-on part of packing requires